Halstenbek station

 Halstenbek station is on the Hamburg-Altona–Kiel line and is a railway station served by the city trains of the Hamburg S-Bahn, managed by DB Station&Service for the Hamburg S-Bahn plc, overseen by the Hamburger Verkehrsverbund.
 The station is located in the municipality Halstenbek in the district of Pinneberg, in Schleswig-Holstein, Germany.

 Station layout

 The station is an elevated island platform with 2 tracks and two exits.
 The station is accessible for handicapped persons via a lift at the north (main) entrance.
 The platforms have a tactile ground indicator system for blind persons.

 Station services

 Trains

 The station is served by rapid transit trains of the line S3 of the Hamburg S-Bahn.
 Trains for Pinneberg stop on platform 1.
 Trains for Stade via Hamburg central station stop on platform 2.

 Buses

 There is a bus stop in front of the station.

 Facilities at the station

-No personnel are based at the station, but there are SOS and information telephones, ticket machines, 105 bicycle stands and 100 park and ride parking lots.
+The station is unstaffed but there are SOS and information telephones, ticket machines, 105 bicycle stands and 100 park and ride parking spaces.